berkarslann/influco-api/readme.md

 # Influco API

->Backend API for Influco application, which is a platform where brands and ifluencers can collaborate and interact with users.
+>Backend API for Influco application, which is a platform where brands and influencers can collaborate and interact with users.

 # Usage